-How to raise money for multi-family property investing is usually the biggest concern for investors like you who are looking to level up to multifamily.
+How to raise money for multifamily property investing is usually the biggest concern for investors who are looking to level up to multifamily.

-You are convinced that the scalability of apartment properties means that multifamily investment is the way forward.
+You are, no doubt, already convinced that the scalability of apartment properties means that multifamily investment is the way forward.
 Rather than acquiring properties one by one and growing your business at a snail’s pace, one purchase at a time, with multifamily you acquire multiple properties within one building.

 So now that the focus of your investing future is clear, how do you go about getting the dollars to match those deals?

 “Do you need to raise money with syndication or without?” click: With Syndication and Without Syndication (add link)